for scientific impact

 PNNL and Oregon Health & Science University (OHSU)

-PNNL and OHSU launched the Precision Medicine Innovation Co-Laboratory in February 2018.
+PNNL and OHSU launched the Pacific northwest bioMedical Innovation Co-laboratory (PMedIC) in February 2018.
 Harnessing PNNL’s advanced 'omics' tools to observe and measure cellular functions and OHSU’s biomedical research and clinical expertise, PMedIC will provide scientific insights that lead to improved patient outcomes through tailored therapies that take into account individual patients’ genetics, environments, and lifestyles.

 PNNL and the University of Maryland (UMD)